-- CE #2: The total time to complete tasks related to calculating the family's rent portion will decrease due to the total time to recertify a household will decrease due to the elimination of utility reimbursement payments and collecting information on utility responsibility.
+- CE #1: The total cost of completing tasks related to calculating the family's rent portion will decrease due to staff time savings.
+The baseline and benchmark have been updated to reflect the current HUD administrative reimbursement rate. - CE #2: The total time to complete tasks related to calculating the family's rent portion will decrease due to the elimination of medical allowances, and the total time to recertify a household will decrease due to the elimination of utility reimbursement payments and collecting information on utility responsibility.
 The baseline and benchmark have been updated to reflect the revised methodology to calculate this metric.
 The current metric to calculate staff time savings is to multiply the number of reexaminations by 1.35 hours.
-The multiplier has been reduced to 1.32 to reflect the elimination of utility allowances. - CE #3: The average error rate for payment errors will decrease due to the simplified rent calculation. - CE #5: The total household contributions toward assistance will increase slightly due to the revision to the age of elderly households. - SS #1: There are no anticipated changes to household income. - SS #3: There may be a slight increase in employment status due to the revision to the age of elderly households. - SS #6: The baseline and benchmark for per unit subsidy costs for participating households has been updated to reflect the current average HAP for MTW households. - SS #8: There are no anticipated changes to this metric.
+The multiplier has been reduced to 1.32 to reflect the elimination of utility allowances and medical allowances. - CE #3: The average error rate for payment errors will decrease due to the simplified rent calculation. - CE #5: The total household contributions toward assistance will increase slightly due to the elimination of medical allowances and the revision to the age of elderly households. - SS #1: There are no anticipated changes to household income. - SS #3: There may be a slight increase in employment status due to the revision to the age of elderly households. - SS #6: The baseline and benchmark for per unit subsidy costs for participating households has been updated to reflect the current average HAP for MTW households. - SS #8: There are no anticipated changes to this metric.